kevinhillinger/Dapper.Persistence/README.md

 Dapper.Mousse
 ================

 dapper-dot-net mousse library.
+Simple. light.

-Simple. light. data context + unit of work. that simple.
+data context + repository + unit of work. that simple.

 ## What's this for?